brainboxdotcc/DPP/docpages/advanced_reference/coroutines.md

 Introduced in C++20, coroutines are the solution to the impracticality of callbacks.
 In short, a coroutine is a function that can be paused and resumed later.
 They are an extremely powerful alternative to callbacks for asynchronous APIs in particular, as the function can be paused when waiting for an API response, and resumed when it is received.

-Let's revisit [attaching a downloaded file](/attach-file.html), but this time with a coroutine:
+Let's revisit \ref attach-file "attaching a downloaded file", but this time with a coroutine:

 ~~~~~~~~~~~~~~~{.cpp}